-If you wish to own your photos then you need to discuss with a photographer and have a written contract in place.
+If you wish to own your Escort photos then you need to discuss with a photographer and have a written contract in place.

-You need to consult a lawyer for such a contract and in most cases the cost of the photos will increase significantly (Many photographers have boilerplate contracts for the transfer of rights)
+You need to consult a lawyer for such a contract and in most cases, the cost of the photos will increase significantly (Many photographers have boilerplate contracts for the transfer of rights).

-If you work with an agency or establishment and they arranged a photoshoot; The possession of the rights to the photos and the agreement is in place between the agency/establishment and the photographer.
+If you work with an agency or establishment and they arranged a photoshoot, the possession of the rights to the photos and the agreement is in place between the agency/establishment and the photographer.